sissyhanks/sam-the-butcher/README.md

 ## Installation

-Clone this repo and open in a Node.js runtime environment. a package.json with required dependencies is included with repo, so simply install rpm and open index.js in the node terminal to initiate app.
-HTML file will be written to the dist folder.
+Clone this repo and open in a Node.js runtime environment where mySQL is also installed.
+Update credentials starting on line 8 of teh index.js file to ensure a MYsql server connection.
+A package.json with required dependencies is included with repo, so simply install rpm and open index.js in the node terminal to initiate app.
+Use the inquirer driven interface in the terminal to set up departments, roles and employees, or see setup in schema.sql to create seed commands or csv files to enter existing employee information.

-## Test

-Tests for this project are written in jest and can be run from the node terminal once npm has been installed.

-## Usage

-this app can be used by managers and even people who are not managers, as long as they have all team member information.

-## Contributing

-Please open an issue if you are interested in contributing to this project.

 ## License